grandcircusco/cheatsheets/csharp/mvc_no_db.md

 }
 ```

 Then the controller.
 (I deleted parts that weren't needed from the default project template.)
+Notice we have THREE actions.
+These are thre three entry points into our program; each gets a URL through which we can call it.

 ### HomeController.cs